French Basics

 Language Room

-This course will enable you, as a beginner, or experienced but perhaps ‘rusty’ user of the language, to rapidly get your French ‘on track’ towards a more than satisfactory level of fluency.
-The most effective elements of recently developed programmes will be used, most importantly in an immersion setting, embedded in a flow of fun classroom interactions, to give you confidence in speaking and writing.
+This course will enable you, as a relative beginner, or experienced but perhaps ‘rusty’ user of the language, to rapidly get your French ‘on track’ towards a more than satisfactory level of fluency.
+The most effective elements of recently developed programmes will be used, more often than not in an immersion setting, embedded in a flow of fun classroom interactions.
+In keeping with the needs of participants there will be an emphasis on listening and speaking.

 About the Tutor: